Vaccinations and Kennel Cough

-As Kennel Cough is HIGHLY contagious and airborne we insist all dogs in boarding and Doggy Day Camp have the additional vaccination and also recommend it for any dogs in Training Classes and Clubs.
+As Kennel Cough is HIGHLY contagious and airborne Mypetstop insist all dogs in boarding and Doggy Day Camp have the additional vaccination and we also recommend it for any dogs in Training Classes and Clubs.
 It is important to remember that dogs vaccinated against Kennel Cough can still catch the disease due to there being different strains, much like the Flu jab for humans!
 However, the vaccination will greatly reduce the risk and spread.

 Please explain to your vet that your dog comes to Boarding or Doggy Day Camp and they need to be vaccinated against Kennel Cough.

-Can mypetstop prevent my dog from catching Kennel Cough?
+Can Mypetstop prevent my dog from catching Kennel Cough?